shayastark/pocki-chat-ui/replit.md

-# Pocki Chat - AI Wallet Health Agent
+# Pocki Chat - Mindful AI Onchain Wallet Companion

 ## Overview
 Pocki Chat is a Next.js 14 web application enabling users to interact with an AI wallet health agent via the XMTP messaging protocol.
+Pocki is your Mindful AI Onchain Wallet Companion.
 The project aims to provide a secure and intuitive chat interface for managing wallet health, leveraging Web3 technologies.
 Its design features a unique panda-themed aesthetic with calm greens and bamboo accents.
 The application offers robust authentication, real-time messaging, and on-chain transaction capabilities on the Base network, designed for a smooth user experience and efficient AI interaction.

 ## User Preferences
 - Prefers comprehensive implementations with all requested features